Working in Germany

 Management culture in Germany is usually highly hierarchical.
 Germans like to work on well-thought-out plans and make factually-based decisions.
 Orderly and well scheduled meetings form a large part of what tends to be a consensual, group approach to decision-making.
 Punctuality is expected and lateness is not tolerated, so be careful, especially if you're from a country where this is endemic!

 Salary is stated monthly in your employment contract, which should also detail special benefits, bonuses and salary reviews.
-Many employers pay 13th monthly payment a year, which is normally paid out in December for Christmas or split between summer and Christmas.
+Many employers pay 13 monthly payments a year, which is normally paid out in December for Christmas or split between summer and Christmas.
 In some management positions, you might even get a 14th salary.

 To enter employment, you need a work permit ( Arbeitsgenehmigung or Arbeitserlaubnis) or a residency permit that allows you to work (see our section on work permits).
 You also require a tax card ( Lohnsteuerkarte) and a social security number( Sozialversicherungsnummer).
 Tax cards are issued by the city/regional authority where you are registered as living.
 Social security numbers are issued by pension insurance institutions.